-11.10.
-COLLECTION OF NATIVE SEED AND PLANTS IN SHIRE OF CORRIGIN
+11.9 COLLECTION OF NATIVE SEED AND PLANTS IN SHIRE OF CORRIGIN

-Policy Owner: Works and Services Person Responsible: Chief Executive Officer
+Policy Owner: Works and Services

+Person Responsible: Chief Executive Officer

+Date of Approval: 20 October 2020

 Objectives

 This policy provides guidance on the collection of native plant material and seeds from land under the control and management of the Shire of Corrigin.
 Native plants are a valuable resource and this policy provides regulatory framework for issuing native plant material collection permits to ensure sustainable collection activities.